Mwangi20/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm -r : Delete the directory
+script that changes the working directory